-There are new links to panoramic views of the interiors of some of these churches.
-That site plays music on load, but the sound icon at the bottom of the screen lets you turn it off.
+There are links to panoramic views of the interiors of these churches from photojpl.com.
+That site often plays music on load, but the sound icon at the bottom of the screen lets you turn it off.

 Céline Dion got married at Notre-Dame, it's typically the site of funerals of significant people such as Pierre Trudeau and Maurice Richard, and concerts are held there.
 There's a regular son et lumière projection that tells about the church's history.

 Also worth seeing is the Sacré-Cœur chapel behind the main altar.
 Badly damaged in a fire in 1978, it was reconstructed in a traditional form, but with a massive altarpiece in a modern style by Quebec artist Charles Daudelin.